 Chickpeas are also a good source of tryptophan, so a light lunch of hummus and whole-grain crackers (to help the tryptophan reach the brain), could be a good way to head into an afternoon nap.
 Don’t miss these other 11 tricks for a more restful nap.

 This game meat has nearly twice more tryptophan than turkey breast, meaning you’re much more likely to nod off after eating it, especially with a side of carbohydrates to help the tryptophan reach the brain.
-Here are 18 other food combinations that are healthier when eaten together.
+Don’t miss these 22 sleeping mistakes that are messing with your rest.